ynyrharris/event-shapes/README.md

 The normalisation provides that $`\lambda_1 + \lambda_2 + \lambda_3 = 1`$.

 Sphericity event shapes are constructed from the eigenvalues.

+### 3d

-Sphericity itself is defined as
+In three dimensions, sphericity itself is defined as
 ```math
 S = \frac{3}{2}(\lambda_2 + \lambda_3).
 ```